pierrenoel/Laravel-Briefing/03.Exercice/c.step3.md

 ### Tips

 Well, as a developers, we love injection dependency.
-For this case, instead of use the object request as we have seen above, we can create a new request class and inject it into our method.
+For this case, instead of using the object general request as we have seen above, we can create a new request class and inject it into our method.

 So, let us create a new object request